This briefing looks at how the Barnett formula works and includes a brief summary of the debate surrounding the formula.Jump to full report >>

 |x||Comparability percentage||x||Appropriate population proportion|

-The UK government provides other grants outside of the block grant.
+The UK Government provides other grants outside of the block grant.
 These grants are for less predictable demand driven spending.
 Changes in these grants are negotiated by the UK Government and devolved administrations; the Barnett formula is not used to determine their change.

 There have been frequent calls for a review of the Barnett formula and the wider funding system for devolved administrations.
 Some detractors point to what they see as unfair relative differences in public spending across the UK, while others highlight that the formula pays no attention to differing need.
+Issues highlighted by a commission that considered funding for Wales has resulted in Wales’ Barnett formula being amended so that its block grant doesn’t fall below a needs-related floor.